-Localization Lab believes that language shouldn't be a barrier when it comes to the Internet.
+Localization Lab believes that language shouldn't be a barrier when it comes to security and access to the Internet.
 Since 2012, we have helped expand the reach of Internet freedom tools by unlocking access to communities all over the world.

 We aim to:

-- Facilitate relationships between developers and end-users to increase the adoption of new technologies by ensuring that community needs are being met.
+Facilitate relationships between developers and end-users to increase the adoption of new technologies and ensure that community needs are being met.

 Who we are

-We are a global, growing community of 6000+ volunteer translators who support the translation and localization of Internet freedom tools: technologies that address security, privacy and anonymity online to ensure that people around the world have safe avenues for accessing information on the Internet.
-Many of the tools translated by the Localization Lab help to protect the lives and physical security of individuals who do not have open access to information on the Internet.
+We are a global community of 6000+ contributors who support the translation and localization of Internet freedom tools -- technologies that address access, security, digital literacy, and anonymity online to ensure that people around the world have safe avenues for accessing information on the Internet.
+Many of the tools translated by the Localization Lab protect the lives and security of individuals who do not have open access to information on the Internet.

 What We've Achieved

-- 200+ languages including: Khmer, Burmese, Azerbaijani, Basque, Shona, Swedish and many more...
+200+ languages including: Khmer, Burmese, Azerbaijani, Basque, Shona, Chinese, Arabic, Thai, Ndebele and many more...